Is it actually possible to travel to the Galapagos on a budget?

 And Don’t Forget To Buy Travel Insurance!

 We strongly recommend coming to the Galapagos with travel insurance.
 Given all the outdoor and water-based activities, there’s certainly plenty of room for risk of injury here.
-But having travel insurance will also protect you by covering other unexpected heavy expenses such as lost baggage, emergency evacuation, trip cancelation, sickness, missed connections, theft, etc. Medical expenses from a sea lion attack can add up quickly if not covered!
+But having travel insurance will also protect you by covering other unexpected heavy expenses such as lost baggage, emergency evacuation, trip cancelation, sickness, missed connections, theft, etc.

 We use World Nomads as we find they tend to have the best mix of coverage and cost.
 We’ve been happy with outcome of the many claims we filed with them too.
 For the Galapagos, we recommend their Explorer plan, since snorkeling is not a covered activity in their Standard plan.
 Just enter your travel dates here to get a quick quote.